ashishsharmaiit/backend-course/microservices/course_plan/prompts/prompt_section_plan.md

 "sectionName": "<section name>",
-"sectionTopics": "<sub topics of section converted in a single string format>", "sectionObjective": "<importance or objective of the section>", "sectionTime": "<section time in hours>"
+"sectionTopics": "<sub topics of section converted in a single string format>", "sectionObjective": "<importance or objective of the section>", "sectionTime": <section time in hours - should be just a number even if fractional.>
 },
 ///more sections
 ]